monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 * they have received a 1st dose by October 22 2021, or
 * they are an excepted person holding certification from a medical practitioner that they are unable to receive a vaccination due to a medical contraindication or an acute medical illness.

+**From 6pm October 26 2021, unvaccinated and partially vaccinated volunteer workers are unable to undertake *indoor* face-to-face Scouting unless:**

+* they have received a 2nd dose by 6pm October 26 2021, or
+* they are an excepted person holding certification from a medical practitioner that they are unable to receive a vaccination due to a medical contraindication or an acute medical illness.

-**From November 26 2021, unvaccinated volunteer workers are unable to undertake face-to-face Scouting unless:**
+**From November 26 2021, unvaccinated volunteer workers are unable to undertake *outdoor* face-to-face Scouting unless:**

 * they have received a 2nd dose by November 26 2021, or
 * they are an excepted person holding certification from a medical practitioner that they are unable to receive a vaccination due to a medical contraindication or an acute medical illness.